waqaradil/AdonisRepo/README.md

 That's all.
 Test your module crud api with postman.
 Don't forget to seed the database before testing in postman.

+### Choosing between mysql and mongoose
+You can choose either mongoose or mysql as data source, steps to perform database selection:
+* copy .env.example placed on root and rename it to .env
+  * uncomment ```DB_CONNECTION``` and related params for either mysql or mongodb - currently only 4 basic operations (CRUD) are available on module creation.
+* when a new module is generated, the generator will create models for both mysql and mongodb
+* Make sure both databases have same structure in order work perfectly for switching between mongo and mysql

+### Coming up next
+* Postman export file on module creation
+* GUI for creating Database

 ### Let me know the issues and let's expand this to the next level.